9787 SW 72nd St, Miami ·Open Mon–Fri 8:30 am–6:00 pm ·Free same-day Miami-Dade delivery

 Ready to order?

-Start your prescription intake.
+Start your order

 A Florida-licensed physician reviews your profile and authorizes your kit — usually within 24 hours.
 No in-person visit required.